Snisen-dev/devops24/examinations/06/README.md

 Describe in simple terms what your preferred task flow would look like, not necessarily implemented in Ansible, but in general terms.

+Answer: From what I know now, I would run all the tasks first, and if tasks that change the config are run, then I would register a value.
+In the end , if something has been registered, then I would restart the service to keep the service up to date.
+If possible , I would try to ensure that it is restarted when it has as few users as possible, e.g, midnight, weekend, or holiday, perhaps.